 What is Royal Icing?

-Royal icing is a great icing because it starts off liquid than hardens when it dries.
-I love using this recipe with the no spread Christmas sugar cookie recipe.
+Royal icing is an icing that starts off liquid than hardens when it dries.
 Royal Icing it the best icing to use when you are decorating cookies.
 To make it any color you want just add a few drops of food coloring in when you are making it.
+I love using this recipe with the no spread Christmas sugar cookie recipe.

 What do the seconds mean when talking about Royal Icing?

-The seconds simply stand for the amount of time it takes the icing to reabsorb and return to a smooth finish.
+When people start talking about the thickness and decorating with royal icing measuring is done in seconds.
+The seconds simply stand for the amount of time it takes the icing when dripped back in to the batch of icing in the bowl, to reabsorb and return to a smooth finish.

 Royal Icing Consistency